 - Use general hashtags.
 Most Instagram users categorize images with hashtags, and the official Instagram app includes built-in hashtag support to get your content in front of the users who are browsing the “Discover” section.
 Using hashtags can widen your exposure considerably by showing your picture to users who are browsing similar images.
 Check a hashtag before using it and consider creating content with a similar style to meet the expectations of browsing users.
 There is additional information regarding hashtag usage and finding suitable hashtags in the Twitter section of this guide.

 - Use location hashtags.
 If you’re targeting a local market, using a location hashtag will help you filter out potential clients among the masses of content on Instagram.
-A general hashtag might get you reach, but that isn’t useful if those seeing your content are on the other side of the world – unless you’re an immigration lawyer.
+A general hashtag might improve your reach, but that isn’t useful if those seeing your content are on the other side of the world – unless you’re an immigration lawyer.

 - Avoid hashtag spam.
 Not only does this make you look unprofessional, but some articles have also suggested that Instagram shadow-bans accounts who overuse irrelevant hashtags.
 This could result in your content not reaching the users you want and damage your profile significantly.
 Excessive hashtags can make your profile look like it belongs to a teenager, rather than a responsible company.
 Pick a few relevant hashtags that could help people who would benefit from your content to find it.